Rittenhouse murder case thrown into jeopardy by mistrial bid

+“You understand that when you point your AR-15 at someone, it may make them feel like you’re going to kill them, correct?”
+Binger asked.

+Rittenhouse, his voice cracking, responded: “He could have ran away instead of trying to take my gun from me, but he kept chasing me.
+It didn’t stop him.”

-During cross-examination, Binger asked Rittenhouse about whether it was appropriate to use deadly force to protect property.
-The prosecutor also posed questions about Rittenhouse’s silence after his arrest.
+Earlier in the day, Binger asked Rittenhouse about whether it was appropriate to use deadly force to protect property, and also posed questions about the defendant’s silence after his arrest.

-Binger said he thought the door was open to his questions because of previous testimony and said he was acting in good faith, but the judge rejected that.

-Rittenhouse attorney Mark Richards suggested Binger might be attempting to provoke a mistrial.
-The defense asked for a mistrial with prejudice, meaning that if it is granted, Rittenhouse cannot be retried in the shootings.
+Rittenhouse lawyer Corey Chirafisi all but suggested prosecutors were deliberately trying to cause a mistrial because this one is “going badly” for the prosecution and it wants a do-over.
+The defense asked for a mistrial with prejudice, meaning that if one is granted, Rittenhouse cannot be retried.

-During his turn on the stand, Rittenhouse told the jury that one of the men cornered him and made a grab for his rifle, another hit him with a skateboard, and the third came at him with a gun of his own.

-Rittenhouse sobbed so hard at one point that the judge declared a break.
-But otherwise, he was composed on the stand, even as he was being cross-examined aggressively.
+When Binger said he had been acting in good faith, the judge replied: “I don’t believe that.”

 Rittenhouse, who was 17 at the time, went to Kenosha with an AR-style semi-automatic weapon and a medic bag in what the former police youth cadet said was an attempt to protect property after rioters had set fires and ransacked businesses on previous nights.

-Rittenhouse testified he fatally shot Joseph Rosenbaum after Rosenbaum chased him and put his hand on the barrel of Rittenhouse’s rifle.
-He said he then shot and killed Anthony Huber after Huber struck him in the neck with his skateboard and grabbed his gun.
+He testified that after killing Rosenbaum, he fatally shot Anthony Huber after Huber struck him in the neck with his skateboard and grabbed his gun.

-When a third man, Gaige Grosskreutz, “lunges at me with his pistol pointed directly at my head,” Rittenhouse shot him, too, wounding him.
+When the third man, Gaige Grosskreutz, “lunges at me with his pistol pointed directly at my head,” Rittenhouse shot him, too, wounding him.

+Early in his testimony, Rittenhouse sobbed so hard that the judge called a break.
+His mother, Wendy Rittenhouse, seated on a bench across the courtroom, cried loudly too, and someone next to her put an arm around her.

+After that, the young man was largely composed, though his voice seemed to break at times as he came under tough cross-examination.

-The case against Rittenhouse has divided Americans over whether he was a patriot taking a stand against lawlessness or a vigilante.
-Prosecutors have portrayed him as the instigator that night, while the defense has said he feared for his life, afraid that his gun was going to be taken away and used against him.
+The case has divided Americans over whether Rittenhouse was a patriot taking a stand against lawlessness or a vigilante.

 Much of the testimony Wednesday was centered on the first shooting of the night, since it was Rosenbaum’s death that set in motion that bloodshed that followed.

-Note: This story has been corrected to show that it was the defense attorney, not the judge, who suggested the prosecutor was trying to cause a mistrial, and to fix the spelling of Chirafisi’s last name.